-We are the NHS charity that makes a difference by funding innovative equipment, education, research and wellbeing support across the Northern Care Alliance (NCA) NHS Group.
+We are the NHS charity that makes a difference by funding innovative equipment, education, research and wellbeing support across Northern Care Alliance (NCA) NHS Foundation Trust.

 NCA is one of the largest NHS organisations in the country.
 It provides a range of healthcare services, including four hospitals and associated community services at Salford Royal, The Royal Oldham Hospital, Fairfield General Hospital in Bury and Rochdale Infirmary.

 NCA was created in 2017 to bring together Salford Royal NHS Foundation Trust and The Pennine Acute Hospitals NHS Trust.
 With an operating budget of £1.3bn, NCA provides the benefits of scale but delivers this locally through multiple hospital sites and local healthcare services.

 NCA is made up of four Care Organisations that are responsible for delivering safe, high quality and reliable care to the local communities they serve.

 Salford Care Organisation is responsible for delivering a range of community and primary care services across Salford and at Salford Royal.
 It also delivers specialist services to Greater Manchester and beyond.

 It was the first in the North of England to achieve the highest rating of Outstanding by the Care Quality Commission.

 Salford Royal is home to the Manchester Centre for Clinical Neurosciences and the Geoffrey Jefferson Brain Research Centre, and as a University Teaching Trust, is dedicated to training and educating clinicians of the future.

 Salford Royal is the major trauma centre for Greater Manchester and the hub site for emergency general surgery for the North West of Greater Manchester.